-These championship celebrations always remind me of the best one: the first Super Bowl win.
+These championship celebrations always remind me of the best one ever: the first Super Bowl win.
 What helped make that one so great was, after years of mediocrity or worse, it was so unexpected.

 I watched halfheartedly the first part of that season since the Niners always fizzled out in the end.
-As they kept winning I started talking them up to David on our Sunday evening trips to the Midnight Sun.
-He didn’t care about sports but as momentum built he sensed a moment in history and became a fan.
+As they kept winning, however, I started talking them up to David on our Sunday evening trips to the Midnight Sun.
+He didn’t care about sports but as momentum built he sensed history and became a fan.

-After the Clark catch we wondered where we would watch the Super Bowl.
-We wanted to be out in public but the only gay venue with large screen television was the Sun.
+After the Clark catch we couldn’t decide where to watch the Super Bowl.
+It had to be in public but the only gay venue with large screen television was the Sun.
 Gay men were apathetic sports fans at the time, we weren’t sure they’d even show it.
-We took our chances and went over to the Castro at halftime.
+Taking our chances and we went over to the Castro at halftime.
 It was on and there was a decent crowd.

-The crowd was now thousands deep.
+The crowd was now thousands.
 Cars couldn’t get through and Muni, though a little more persistent, gave up too.
 The driver on the last bus just stopped.
 He emptied everyone off, locked the doors and abandoned the vehicle.

 David and I went on to other neighborhood celebrations like the bonfires in the Mission and the Broadway crowd in North Beach.
-It was such an odd feeling, kids who would have beaten me up any other day of the year were high fiving and hugging me that night.
-The next morning we each woke up with one of those aluminum crowd control barricades in our apartments.
+It was such an odd feeling.
+Kids who would have beaten me up any other day of the year were high -fiving and hugging me that night.
+The next morning we each woke up with an aluminum crowd control barricade in our apartments.
 We weren’t sure how they got there.

-We told our friends about our wild night.
-David’s version, however, had more legs since he emphasized I “stole” a Muni bus.
-So effective was he that 20 years later people still asked me, “did you really steal that bus?”
-As if I’d taken it on the 49 mile scenic drive.
-I knew better than to trample on a good image, I would just shrug and smile.
+Friends soon learned about our wild night.
+David’s version had more legs than mine since he emphasized I “stole” a Muni bus.
+So effective was he that 20 years later people still asked, “did you really steal that bus?”
+They acted as if I’d taken it on the 49 mile scenic drive.
+I knew better than to trample a good image, I just shrugged and smiled.